The Entente: Battlefields WW1

 The Entente: Battlefields WW1 (Антанта; also known as World War I: The Great War) is a real-time strategy video game developed by Lesta Studio and published in 2003 by Buka Entertainment.
 A Western version was released by Encore, Inc. in 2004.
-It simulates World War I from the perspective of the five main combatants: Russia, France, Germany, Britain and the Austrian-Hungarian Empire.
-It is similar in many ways to other real-time strategy games, focusing on economy and military paths to victory.
+It simulates World War I from the perspective of the five main combatants: Russia, France, Germany, Britain and the Austrian-Hungarian Empire, focusing on economy and military paths to victory.